Access4all/adg/pages/knowledge/colours-and-contrast/text-content/README.md

 ![White text with semi-transparent darkening background](_media/beach-with-background.png)

+Of course you can also combine different solutions to add up their effects.

 ### Adding graphical information

 Sometimes, pure colour is used to convey meaning.
 For example, the following image shows a gray text, and some of the words are highlighted red to mark spelling mistakes.